Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Proof of Theorems

 \section{Proof of Theorems}

-\begin{proof}[Proof of Theorem \ref{thm:robust}] First of all, we claim that $\SSS^*$ is exactly the index set of non-null variables under the full rank assumption on $\SSigma$, i.e., $j \notin \SSS^*$ if and only if $Z_j$ is conditionally independent of $\YY$ given $\{Z_k\}_{k\neq j}$. \begin{lemma} Suppose the underlying correlation matrix $\SSigma$ has full rank, then $j \notin \SSS^*$ if and only if $Z_j$ is conditionally independent of $\YY$ given $\{Z_k\}_{k\neq j}$. \end{lemma} The proof Lemma \ref{lem:null} is given in Appendix \ref{app:lemproof}.
+\begin{proof}[Proof of Theorem \ref{thm:robust}] First of all, we claim that $\SSS^*$ is exactly the index set of non-null variables under the full rank assumption on $\SSigma$.
+In other words, $j \notin \SSS^*$ if and only if $Z_j$ is conditionally independent of $\YY$ given $\{Z_k\}_{k\neq j}$.
+This observation is summarized in the following Lemma, whose proof can be found in Appendix~\ref{app:lemproof}. \begin{lemma} Suppose the underlying correlation matrix $\SSigma$ has full rank, then $j \notin \SSS^*$ if and only if $Z_j$ is conditionally independent of $\YY$ given $\{Z_k\}_{k\neq j}$. \end{lemma}